stakewise/multiproof/README.md

 is_valid = StandardMerkleTree.verify_multi_proof(root, leaf_encoding, multiproof)
 ```

-Returns a boolean that is `true` when the multiproof verifies that all the values are contained in the tree given only the multiproof, merkle root, and leaf encoding.
+Returns a boolean that is `true` when the multiproof verifies that all the values are contained in the tree given only the multiproof, Merkle root, and leaf encoding.

 #### Options